 Indiana Is Part Of The Nurse Licensure Compact (NLC)

 On July 1, 2020, Indiana fully implemented the Nurse Licensure Compact (NLC).
 As a result, nurses are now able to apply for their compact license in Indiana.
-The NLC allows LPNs and RNs to practice in other member states with a multi-state license.
+The NLC allows LPNs and also RNs to practice in other member states with a multi-state license.
 All compact licenses are in the primary state of residence.
-There is no difference between a multi-state license and a compact license.
+Furthermore, there is no difference between a multi-state license and a compact license.

 Helpful Links for Indiana Nurses